 For safety reasons, it's best to give your mobile phone number or a box number in your advertisement, rather than your address or home phone number.

-Once you have received any job application(s), select the people you'd like to interview for the job.
-You can ask a friend or relative to attend the interviews, especially if they are taking place in your own home.
+Once you have received job applications, select the people you'd like to interview for the job.
+You can ask a friend or relative to go to the interviews, especially if they are taking place in your own home.

 Before the interviews, you should prepare a list of questions that cover the key aspects of the job.

 When you've decided who to offer the job to, you are responsible for checking they are suitable.
 You should always ask for and check out at least two references, including one from someone they've cared for previously.